The Bayesian Learning Rule: Derivation of the Bayesian Learning Rule

-revealing the implicit Euclidean penalty of changes in the parameters.
-The parameters $\vnatparam_t$ parameterize a probability distributions, and therefore their updates should be penalized based on the distance in the space of distributions.
+which reveals the implicit Euclidean penalty of changes in the parameters.
+The parameters $\vnatparam_t$ parameterize probability distributions, and therefore their updates should be penalized based on the distance in the space of distributions.
 Distance between two parameter configurations might be a poor measure of the distance between the corresponding distributions.
-Natural-gradient algorithms use instead an alternative penalty, and using the KLD \citep{martens2014new, pascanu2013revisiting} we get
+Natural-gradient algorithms~\citep{amari1998natural, martens2014new} use instead an alternative penalty, and using the KLD, we get